Shripad13/Ansible/README.md

 1. When you call a specific role, tasks mentioned in the main.yml will be executed.
 2. We can also define a task in another file tasks/anything.yml & can import the task that are available in anything.yml

+# what is Role Dependency in Ansible ?
+1. This helps in making one particualr task as pre-requisite

+For example, Running a Backend first without making Mysql operation doesnt work.
+So we can define role dependency for BACKEND as MySQL, that means you wish to run backend, MySQL will be executed first.

+It is mentioned here on common/mian.yml & this needs to be called in backend/meta/main.yml file, so that automatically it will be executed first.

+## Running Playbook using PUSH Mechanism

+ansible-playbook -i inv-dev -e ansible_username=ec2-user -e ansible_password=DevOps321 -e COMPONENT=frontend -e ENV=dev expense.yml

+OR

+ansible-playbook -i frontend-dev.expense.internal -e ansible_username=ec2-user -e ansible_password=DevOps321 -e COMPONENT=frontend -e ENV=dev expense.yml

+### Ansible PULL Mechanism

+Ansible also works using pull based mechanism, in this case we dont have to maintain the inventory.
+But ensure the node that runs this ansible-pull should have ANSIBLE installed.

+## When to use PUSH Vs PULL

+Typically its a choice, but generally if the inventory is STATIC, then we designate one of the node as Ansible Controller where we make the deployments from here using PUSH to other nodes.

+If the inventory is the DYNAMIC (where Infra scales up & down dynamically) in that case we end up using ANSIBLE_PULL , but the pre-requisite is that the node running ansible-pull should have ansible installed.
+Also in ansible-pull, you DONT necessarily to maintain inventory.

+you can still maintain inventory file as below - filename-pull.yml & need to mention localhost for hosts
+hosts: localhost

+Also you need to pull the code ONLY from Github & git related products like Git, Gitlab, Bigbucket

+COMMAND to run on target node directly - ansible-pull -U <git url repo> -e COMPONENT=frontend -e ENV=dev expense.yml

+Where you want to do configuration management on server, run the ansible command there itself as simple as that.